Devenpor572/CleanEnergyHVACGroup/UsefulReferences.md

 ## Eppy simple tutorial
 This [tutorial](https://eppy.readthedocs.io/en/latest/Main_Tutorial.html#modifying-idf-fields)  goes over the basics of using eppy to edit the .idf files.
 This will be a key part for our simulation.
 The agent will modify the state through the idf file with eppy.

+This [link](https://eppy.readthedocs.io/en/latest/runningeplus.html) talks about how to run an eppy simulation from a python source file